differentprogramming/mps/readme.txt

 components so that it can embody any computer language without having to unnecessarily delve into low level details.

-Instead lowering your program into a low level IR, you just convert it to this language - where the details of what can be a variable, parameter, function etc. how they can be accessed, called, specialized, visibility across threads etc. can be specified into every excruciating detail I thought might be useful to someone sometime.
+Instead lowering your program into a low level IR, you just convert it to this language - where the details of what can be a variable, parameter, function etc. how they can be accessed, called, specialized, visibility across threads, how math works etc. can be specified into every excruciating detail I thought might be useful to someone sometime.

 Since the purpose is to enable unusual features and unusual optimizations you CAN and may need to get to a low level